30 September 2022

 5. External monitoring

 The Firm is subject to regular external monitoring by the Quality Assurance Department (QAD) of the ICAEW.
-The Firm’s last audit QAD review took place in January 2017.
-A Practice Assurance review was performed by the QAD in April 2018.
+The Firm’s last audit QAD review was completed in April 2021.
+A Practice Assurance review was undertaken by the QAD in May 2022.

 6. Independence procedures and ethical requirements

-In respect of its responsibility as regulatory body for auditors and, with the Institute of Chartered Accountants of Scotland and the Institute of Chartered Accountants in Ireland, the ICAEW publishes rules under which auditors will be regulated; the Audit Regulations.
+In respect of its responsibility as the regulatory body for auditors in England and Wales, with the Institute of Chartered Accountants of Scotland and the Institute of Chartered Accountants in Ireland, the ICAEW publishes rules under which auditors will be regulated: the Audit Regulations.

 The Firm’s policies are consistent with these requirements and, in respect of audit services, are contained in the Firm’s Ethics Handbook (which all staff must follow) and the Firm’s Audit Compliance Manual (which all audit staff must follow).